 Bill Bass explains the nuts and bolts of creating screencasts to replace professional development sessions.

-If teachers are still using technology as a reward, Bill Bass explains why they are far behind their colleagues in integrating computers and applications into workshops.
+Bill Bass explains why teachers who are still using technology as a reward are far behind their colleagues in integrating computers and applications into workshops.

 Bill Bass has advice for teaching web-based search skills to students.